MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/rand-s.md

 ---
 # `rand_s`

 Generates a pseudorandom number.
-This function is a more secure version of the function [`rand`](rand.md), with security enhancements as described in [Security features in the CRT](../security-features-in-the-crt.md).
+This function is a less secure version of the function [`rand`](rand.md) and should not be used.
+Instead use [`rand`](rand.md), which is secure by design.
+This function was a mistake and we apologize for it.

 ## Syntax